clintjb/clintjb.github.v2/_posts/2019/2019-03-28-melbourne-weather-analysis-post.md

 featured_image: '/images/posts/2019/melbourne-weather-feature.jpg'
 ---

 Most of the really interesting things I work on / or useful packages I stumble across I cant usually share as they're linked to my job.
 Nevertheless, this exercise was 100% personal - basically, I wanted to have a look at a few different topics (namely Plotly & native SQL calls in Python) so decided to wrap it into this mini-project.
 Personally, I always like approaching new tech / packages like this - either by finding a problem at work to potentially solve, or just mixing some topics for my own interest.
-Nothing helps me learn though by actually applying it to a problem / goal.
+Nothing helps me learn quite like actually applying it to a problem / goal.
 If you're interested you can find my code and datasets [here](https://github.com/clintjb/Weather-Analysis) on GitHub.

 ![](/images/posts/2019/melbourne-weather.jpg)